Stuart Forster reviews a stay at the Doctor’s House Inn and Spa at Green’s Harbour in Newfoundland and Labrador, Canada.

 “Did you hear the whales singing during the night?” asked a smiling, fellow guest as I headed downstairs for breakfast at the Doctor’s House Inn and Spa at Green’s Harbour in Newfoundland and Labrador.

 I hadn’t.
 Despite leaving my windows open, I’d slept soundly.
-Clearly though, the woman was thrilled about hearing the whales in Trinity Bay.
+Clearly, the woman was thrilled about hearing about the whales in Trinity Bay.

 I shook my head and tucked into the granola I’d ordered.
 How come I hadn’t managed to see the humpbacks that everyone else had taken pleasure from?
 I felt like I’d missed out.

 I suppose I’d been catching up with my sleep?
 Yet the journey to the Doctor’s House Inn and Spa had not been that long.
-St John’s, the capital of Newfoundland and Labrador, is just five hours 35 minutes’ flight from London Heathrow and three-and-a-half hours behind UK time.
+St John’s, the capital of Newfoundland and Labrador, is just a five-hour and 35-minute flight from London Heathrow and three-and-a-half hours behind UK time.
 The drive up to Green’s Harbour lasted barely an hour.

 A look at the property